Headway App Review: Is It Really Worth Your Time and Money? [2026]

 These insights come as a list (within the Contents tab), but they are also spread across the summary.

-And the interesting thing is that each of these insights have a “Remember” button, and when you click on that button the insight is automatically saved on your Repetition library.
+And the interesting thing is that these insights have a “Remember” button, and when you click on that button the insight is automatically saved to both your Repetition library and your Highlights library.

 1.4 Style & Size